- Secure: app doesn’t save your notes you save them on your device or Cloud service of your choice

 - Split view: you can split view WriteMapper with other apps, but you can’t open multiple instances of the app.

 - Keyboard shortcuts (if you have an external keyboard).

 - Default Node Colour from the few available options.

 - Default Map Layout: Centred Mind Map or Cascading Mind Map.

 - Default Node Info: Node’s Position or Node’s Content Word Count.

 - Random New Node Colour: when disabled, your mind map only has one colour.

 If you have a magic keyboard or a Bluetooth keyboard for your iPad, you can have fun customising and using the keyboard shortcuts in WriteMapper.

 WriteMapper has taken a unique approach to content writing that is minimalist and refreshing.
-The lack of image editing and font formatting are huge drawbacks, though.
+The lack of image editing and font formatting are huge drawbacks though.
 Their search tool also needs some attention.
-If you want to write with as few distractions as possible without losing track of the big picture, WriteMapper is definitely the app you need.
+If you want to write with as few distractions as possible without losing track of the bigger picture, WriteMapper is definitely the app you need.
 It is great for creating courses, writing academic papers, novels, blogs, etc.